joelreymont/binaryninja-api/arch/msp430/LLIL_VALIDATION_PLAN.md

 ## Current Status

-**Environment Limitation**: Binary Ninja is not installed in this build environment, so we cannot run runtime LLIL validation tests.
+**Environment Limitation**: Binary Ninja Free (downloaded and tested) does not include the SDK, Python API, or separate core library required for programmatic testing.
+Runtime LLIL validation requires a commercial Binary Ninja license with SDK access.

+**Downloaded**: Binary Ninja Free for Linux (extracted to /tmp/binaryninja/) **Finding**: Free version is a monolithic binary without libbinaryninjacore.so or Python API

-However, we can document expected behavior and create test infrastructure.
+However, we can document expected behavior and create test infrastructure for future validation.

 ## What We CAN Validate (Without Binary Ninja)